SMNBDEIT/quizzing/README.md

-# Run and deploy your AI Studio app
+# Run and deploy your Quizzing app as a version of Kahoot

 This contains everything you need to run your app locally.